-Welcome to Kern Medical PGY-1 Pharmacy Residency.
+Welcome to Kern Medical PGY-2 Ambulatory Care Pharmacy Residency.
 We are pleased that you have chosen to participate in our residency program.
-Our residency program was established in 2005 and has been ASHP- accredited since 2006.
+Our residency program is in pre-candidate status with anticipation of full accreditation in 2024.

 We pride ourselves in providing a unique and innovative pharmaceutical care program in which all our pharmacists participate.
 Patients are our primary focus, and we strive to establish an excellent pharmacist-patient relationship with them.
 You will find all our pharmacists committed to providing exceptional patient care and driven to improve patient outcomes.